 - Option 3: How to escalate issues to team leads or other specialized team members.

-With this structure, viewers have more control over their training and can choose to focus on what they struggle with the most.
+With this structure, viewers have more control over their training and can focus on what they struggle with most.

 For best results, use a second-person voice in your script so learners feel like you’re talking to them directly.